Rittenhouse Psychiatric Associates:

 Imposter Syndrome (IS) also known as Imposter Phenomenon (IP), is a condition that was first described in 1978 by Suzanne Imes, PhD and Pauline Rose Clarence, PhD.
 While Imposter Syndrome is not a recognized DSM-V diagnosis, it is frequently observed, discussed and treated by mental health professionals....

-How to Navigate the Holidays and Recovery with Healthy Boundaries
+How to Navigate the Holidays With an Eating Disorder

 Rittenhouse Psychiatric Associates